 Mmmm…pizza!
-Today’s guest post was created for our readers by the team at Figo Pet Insurance, and it’s a doggone tasty looking treat idea!
+Today’s guest post was created for our readers by the team at Figo Pet Insurance, and it’s a doggone tasty looking treat!
 They’re sharing their recipe and instructions for making Chicken Pup Pizza.
-Check out the recipe details, along with tips for creating and sharing your own custom dog-friendly pizza treats for special snacking occasions.
+Check out the recipe, along with tips for creating and sharing your own custom dog-friendly pizza treats for special snacking occasions.
+Make sure you check out the pawnote from sous-chefs Oli and Humphrey on picture prep for this post, and a special video link to sniff around the Figo test kitchen, too!

 How To Make Chicken Pup Pizza